Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Create-a-user-lab/Create-a-user.md

 👉🏾 :1001 - Primary group ID a list of group ids can be found in the /etc/group file.

-👉🏾 :/home/CadillacBurgess - Users home directory.
+👉🏾 :/home/CadillacBurgess - User's home directory.
 The path to the directory the user will be in when they log in.

 👉🏾 :/bin/bash - The absolute path of a command or shell